f4ntus/KUMAFoods/README.md

 # KUMAFoods
 ## Documentation
-This web-application is used to inform about the fructose content, sorbitol content, glucose content and the sucrose content of various foods.
+This web-application is used to inform about the fructose content, glucose content and the sucrose content of various foods.

 ### Technologies
 The web-application uses the following technology stack: